EnergizeStatistics/capstone-csca5028/README.md

 Entering the time period may seem tricky due to time differences and data availability.
 Let me give you an example:

-I'm writing this README on 2023-10-17 at 11:15 AM MDT.
-At this moment, the available measurement corresponds to the half-hour window from 11:00 AM to 11:30 AM MDT on 2023-10-17.
+Historical data saved in my database is around October 2023.
+Let's take 2023-10-17 11:15 AM MDT as an example.
+The available measurement corresponds to the half-hour window from 11:00 AM to 11:30 AM MDT on 2023-10-17.
 However, the source data is in UTC time, which means this window corresponds to 2023-10-17 17:00 to 17:30 UTC.

 Instructions: